 When choosing a hosting plan, keep in mind that WordPress does have some special considerations.
 Given the sheer amount of plugins available, it’s all too easy to install too many of them, which can slow down your website on cheaper hosting plans.
 Likewise, improperly configured plugins can be another reason why your website suddenly loads slower than usual.
 This is especially true when it comes to caching plugins that can be too technical for the majority of WordPress users.
 Finally, keep in mind that WordPress requires regular updates to keep your site up to date and secure.

 For those reasons, it pays to invest a little more in a better and more expensive hosting plan, which allows you to upgrade as your business grows and needs more features.

 Online security and privacy is more important than ever, considering the amount of DDOS attacks and phishing attempts that plague the online world.
 Providing your customers with a safe shopping environment greatly increases your chances of success.
 When they know their sensitive financial and private information is safe, they are more likely to return and buy from your store again.
 Here are a few ways that you can ensure your website is secure and your customers’ information is protected.

-One of the first things you should take care of is obtaining and installing an SSL certificate for your website.
+One of the first things you should take care of is obtaining, installing and monitoring an SSL certificate for your website.
 An SSL certificate allows all the transactions processed on your website to be encrypted and sent over a secure connection.
 Your visitors will be able to tell you to have an SSL certificate installed by the green icon in your browser’s address bar.
 In some cases, online businesses saw a 30% increase in their conversion rate after installing an SSL certificate.

 There are three types of SSL certificates: Domain Validated certificates (DV), Organization Validated certificate (OV) and Extended Validation certificates (EV).